 Homeless man’s funeral attended by hundreds of fellow vets who didn’t know him

-Hundreds gathered at Iowa Veterans Home Cemetery this afternoon to pay their respects to a once homeless Korean War Navy veteran named Charles 'Chuck' Lanam.
+Hundreds gathered at Iowa Veterans Home Cemetery to pay their respects to a once homeless Korean War Navy veteran named Charles 'Chuck' Lanam.
 They didn't know Lanam -- and they didn't know each other -- but today on the burial hill the strangers came together as family.

 "This man would have been buried on his own," said Simon Conway, Des Moines resident and radio host at 1040 WHO.
 "There was literally nobody coming to this ... this man had nobody, no family, no friends.
 There was no one to carry his casket, there was no one to give the flag to ... no one to tell us about our grateful nation.
 Today, Chuck was laid to rest with full military honors and around 400 Iowans in attendance.
 We make a difference."

 Lanam was born September 16, 1934 in Fairfield, Iowa.
 He was the son of Christopher and Marian (Byers).
 He attended school in the Fairfield area.
 He served four years in U.S. Navy aboard USS Valley Forge during the Korean conflict.
 After retiring from the military, Lanam resided in Tennessee and Iowa and did electrical contracting.
 He never married.
 He was homeless for a number of years until February 2015, when moved into the Iowa Veterans Home.
 He remained there until he passed away.

 This veteran, who never owned a computer, much less a had Facebook page, posthumously became a viral topic on the social media platform last week.
 Mitchell Family Funeral Home director Marty Mitchell reached out to his friends and community after Lanam's death asking for their help in honoring this veteran's life with this post